 In Mykonos, Athens, and Venice, wait staff at restaurants didn’t wear masks, nor were tables 1.5 meters apart, but hand sanitizer was provided for guests at the door.
 All shops required people to use the provided hand sanitizer before entering and to wear a mask.
 The hotels that I stayed in both Greece and Venice had hand sanitizer throughout, and it was suggested that rooms be cleaned every other day room cleaning (though I did it less frequently than that and only requested fresh towels).
 In all of the hotels, I’d estimate about 50 – 60% of the staff wore masks.

-Q: Did COVID-19 affect your time in your destination?
+Q: Did COVID-19 affect your time at your destination?
 Were most things/places open?

 I was in Paris just as the city was reopening, so there were a number of things that hadn’t reopened, though everything I wanted to do/places I wanted to go was open.
 In Greece and Venice, everything was open.
 Also, everywhere I went was relatively empty.
 Mykonos had about 25% of the tourists it normally has this time of year.
 I was in Venice at the same time 6 years ago, and the difference in the number of people is astounding.